Garda ombudsman to investigate shooting dead of man by gardaí in Co Dublin

 The Armed Support Unit was called to the scene after reports that a man involved in a standoff with gardaí was armed with a knife.
 Photograph: The Irish Times

-A man in his 20s was shot at least three times by members of the Blanchardstown Armed Support Unit (ASU) while allegedly brandishing a knife and threatening gardaí.
+A man in his twenties was shot at least three times by members of the Blanchardstown Armed Support Unit (ASU) while allegedly brandishing a knife and threatening gardaí.

 A gunshot can be heard before the man in blue is seen swinging his arm towards the officers.
 It is not clear if there is something in his hand.